Types of Lesson Models for Sports Facilities

 Not only does this model require more work from the facility in terms of client scheduling, but also requires more effort in regard to payment and taxes for the instructors.
 In many cases, instructors are independent contractors, meaning the facility must track their income and provide a 1099 tax form every year.

-Both models have their pros and cons for sports facilities.
-Some facilities even utilize both models to maintain current clients while also filling extra space with rentals.
+Both sports facility lesson models have their pros and cons.
+Some facilities even use both models to maintain current clients while also filling extra space with rentals.
 The biggest thing to consider as a facility owner is: do you want more or less billing power when it comes to lesson scheduling?

 With the help of an online scheduling software, like eSoft Planner, any answer to that question can turn into a successful business model for a sports facility.